kimitobo/Lemonster/README.md

 # LEMONSTER

-Lemonster is an educational science DIY kit packaged as a monster toy instrument.
+Lemonster is an educational DIY science-kit in the shape of a creature.
 It introduces the basics of two physical phenomenons 1) generating electricity with electrolysis and 2) synthesising square wave electronic sound.
-Lemonster is a "sceleton" holding together a slices of fruit or vegetable that can be used as "powercells" in series for bit ov electric chrage and a sound circuit on small breadboard.
+Lemonster is a plastic or plywood "skeleton" holding together a slices of fruit or vegetable, which are connected together with pieces of copper and zinc/magnesium, generating bit of electric chrage from electrolysis of metals and the fruit acid, to power a simple sound circuit on small breadboard.
 Lemonster parts can be 3D printed or laser cut and the electronic components are inexpensive, robust components, suitable for tinkering for all ages.

 ## Electrolysis